IvanGDR/Install-Scylla-Operator-in-on-premise-K8s-Cluster-and-deploy-multiDC-cluster/README.md

 Our next step is to be able to install ScyllaDB on this cluster using Scylla Operator, for this we need to prepare the cluster so ScyllaDB cluster/nodes can be deployed accordingly.

-Currently it is only supported to deploy ScyllaDB via Operator on especific Cloud Enviroenments.
+Currently it is only supported to deploy ScyllaDB via Operator on specific Cloud Environments.
 In general we need to follow operator installation and pre-requisites accordingly

 [Scylla Operator - Deploy MultiDC](https://operator.docs.scylladb.com/stable/deploy-scylladb/deploy-multi-datacenter-cluster.html)